Poisonite/MakeMKV-Auto-Rip/README.md

    - Manually close drives that don't auto-close within the 5-second waiting period

 6. **Ripping failures**

    - Check disc condition (scratches, damage)
    - Try ripping manually with MakeMKV GUI
    - Increase retry count in MakeMKV settings

+7. **Web UI connection issues**

+   - Ensure port 3000 is not blocked by firewall
+   - Try accessing `http://localhost:3000` in your browser
+   - Check browser console for WebSocket connection errors
+   - Restart web server: `npm run web`

+8. **Web UI operations not responding**

+   - Check that the web server is running: `npm run web`
+   - Verify MakeMKV is properly installed and configured
+   - Try using the CLI interface as a fallback: `npm start`

 ## 📄 License